For IT administrators - get Minecraft: Education Edition

 - Windows 10

 When you sign up for a Minecraft: Education Edition trial, or purchase a Minecraft: Education Edition subscription.
 Minecraft will be added to the inventory in your Microsoft Store for Education which is associated with your Azure Active Directory (Azure AD) tenant.
 Your Microsoft Store for Education is only displayed to members of your organization.

 If you don't have an Azure AD or Office 365 tenant, you can set up a free Office 365 Education subscription when you request Minecraft: Education Edition.
 For more information see Office 365 Education plans and pricing.

-Add Minecraft to your Windows Store for Education
+Add Minecraft to your Microsoft Store for Education

 You can start with the Minecraft: Education Edition trial to get individual copies of the app.
 For more information, see Minecraft: Education Edition - direct purchase.